lrknox/dashboard/README.md

 ## Contact

-If you have any questions, please don't hesitate to contact the catalog administrator (mailto:software@ornl.gov).
+If you have any questions, please don't hesitate to contact the catalog administrator (mailto:info@corsa.center).

-You can also find us on our mailing list: <software@ornl.gov>.
+You can also find us on our mailing list: <info@corsa.center>.

 # Release